 "Hey, how are you?" went the guy.

-(no, I'm not talking about myself) and 'Ode to Joy' leading - started going off in my head all at the same time.
+The sound of the most annoying ringtones you could ever imagine - 'Crazy Frog' (no, I'm not talking about myself) and 'Ode to Joy' leading - started going off in my head all at the same time.
 That's my cue for "alert! alert!".

 Half a second's blank on my side to allow for the alarm bells to quieten down.